RIAPS/riaps-integration/riaps-node-creation/README_NANO.md

 ./base_nano_bootstrap.sh 2>&1 | tee install-nano.log
 ```

+> Note: This step takes about 40 mins to run.

 7) Remove install files from /home/riapsadmin

 8) Place the [RIAPS Install script](https://github.com/RIAPS/riaps-integration/blob/master/riaps-node-runtime/riaps_install_node.sh) in /home/riaps/ to allow updating of the RIAPS platform by script.
 Change the owner (sudo chown) to 'riaps:riaps' and mode to add execution (sudo chmod +x).